 It is well known that Devanagari has evolved from the parent script Brahmi, with its earliest historical form known as Aśokan Brahmi, traced to the 4th century BC.
 Brahmi was deciphered by Sir James Prinsep in 1837.
 The study of Brahmi and its development has shown that it has given rise to most of the scripts in India as well as in other countries viz.
 Sri Lanka, Myanmar, Cambodia, Thailand, Laos, and the region of Tibet to name a few.

 The evolution of Brahmi into present-day Devanagari involved intermediate forms, common to other scripts such as Gupta, and its two generates – Siddaṃ and Śāradā in the north and Grantha and Kadamba in the South.
 Devanagari can be said to have developed from the Kutila script, a descendant of the Gupta script, in turn a descendent of Brahmi.
 The word "kutila", meaning ‘crooked’, was used as a descriptive term to characterize the curving shapes of the script, compared to the straight lines of Brahmi.
-This inheritance is the reason for some of the characters across the scripts that will be considered under the Neo-Brahmi GP to look similar to each other despite belonging to totally different code blocks of the Unicode.
+This inheritance is the reason why some of the characters across the scripts that will be considered under the Neo-Brahmi GP look similar to each other despite belonging to totally different code blocks of the Unicode Standard.

 A look at the development of Devanagari from Brahmi gives an insight into how the Indic scripts have come to be diversified: the handiwork of engravers and writers who used different types of strokes led to different regional styles.
 The development of the script is outlined below.
 Figure 1: Pictorial depiction of evolution of Devanagari illustrates the stages in the evolution of the script.